 So I was bumping around the internet looking for something slightly more vegetarian, or different, or eye catching, when I tripped over a recipe for skewered cheese and french bread.
-Then I decided to google kebabs in general.
+Then I decided to google kabobs in general.
 Now I have something to talk about!
 What a food!

-Historically speaking the kebab can be traced back further than the Egyptians.
+Historically speaking the kabob can be traced back further than the Egyptians.
 (I like them, they give real perspective to old and way back when.)
-In fact the story begins in ancient Persia where the word kebab was more of a catch all word for a variety of meat dishes that ranged from food prepared on a skewer as we know it now, to meat that was served on a warm flat bread, to stewed meat dishes, and almost anything in between.
-I almost want to think that our catch all word “thing-a-mabob” has been westernized so much from the original and more logical “thing-a-kebab”, although I have no proof of this, and I am sure that my english teacher would be embarrassed for me right now.
+In fact the story begins in ancient Persia where the word kabob was more of a catch all word for a variety of meat dishes that ranged from food prepared on a skewer as we know it now, to meat that was served on a warm flat bread, to stewed meat dishes, and almost anything in between.
+I almost want to think that our catch all word “thing-a-mabob” has been westernized so much from the original and more logical “thing-a-kabob”, although I have no proof of this, and I am sure that my english teacher would be embarrassed for me right now.

 The French have Brochettes – French for skewers